PowerShell/vscode-powershell/docs/troubleshooting.md

 However, we do want to support compatibility whenever possible to do so without breaking existing functionality.

+Bear in mind that many of the UI/UX aspects of VSCode are driven by VSCode itself and can't be changed by the extension.
+The VSCode maintainers are quite reasonable though, and you can ask for new features [in their repository](https://github.com/Microsoft/vscode).

 Please also see [the ISE compatibility doc](./ise_compatibility.md) for ways to configure VSCode to be closer to the ISE.